 However, it occurred to me that people might like to read the actual text of the noncompete bill (and the trade secrets bill – see Massachusetts New Trade Secrets Law: the Text).

 Given that it’s part of a much larger economic development bill, I thought it would be easier to just reprint the text below (which I’ve done).

-To see how it compares to other state noncompete laws, please see our 50 State and Federal Trade Secret Laws Comparison Chart.
+To see how it compares to other state noncompete laws, please see our 50 State Noncompete Survey Chart.
 (First prepared in 2010, this chart is updated regularly, when, as will be the case if the Governor signs the bill, state laws change.
 So, to make sure you are up to the minute, please check for new ones periodically.)